Skip to Main Content

 Under the ECGT:

-• Certification schemes must meet the criteria for their labels to be displayed to European consumers.
+• Certification schemes are responsible for meeting the criteria for their corresponding sustainability labels to be displayed to European consumers.

-• Accommodation providers (traders) are responsible for ensuring their sustainability claims are compliant.
+• Accommodation providers (traders) are responsible for ensuring their sustainability claims are compliant with the corresponding requirements.

 Travalyst: